-DVM, PhD Michigan State University (Epidemiology)
+DVM, PhD University of Glasgow

 ” The Faculty of Veterinary Medicine at UMK was established in June 2009 with the first intake of students in July 2009.
 Since then, FPV was in the hands of very capable leader and staffs.
 A lot of progress and achievements have been made: Klinik Veterinar UMK, accreditation of the first and second batch of veterinary graduates by the Malaysian Veterinary Council (MVC), registration of the first and second batch in MVC and graduating the first and second batch in November 2014 and 2015 respectively.